Mimetis/DbricksSqlNet/README.md

 ### Using a Databricks token

-Just configure your API Key from your `SqlWarehouseConnectionOptions` instance, or use the confiuration section:
+Just configure your API Key from your `SqlWarehouseConnectionOptions` instance, or use the configuration section:

 ``` json
 {